The State of Email List Growth in 2016

 Enter to win campaigns: This is more of a “sweepstakes” type giveaway, where at the end of the campaign schedule, a winner, or group of winners will randomly be selected.

-"Enter to win" forms offer the most incentive to join and convert at 15%, followed by offers which convert 5%, and lastly, sign up campaigns which convert at 1%.
+"Enter to win" forms offer the most incentive to join and convert at 15%, followed by offers, which convert at 5%, and lastly, sign up campaigns, which convert at 1%.
 Clearly, the higher the incentive, the higher the conversion rate.

 - Popup: Likely does not need explanation.
 Popups, also known as lightboxes, typically display in the center of the website, or sometimes as "fly outs" in the corner.